yanhan/notes/kubectl.md

 kubectl get deployments
 ```

-Create a proxy that forwards communications into k8s cluster's private network:
+Create a proxy that forwards communications into the k8s API server:
 ```
 kubectl proxy
 ```